- Location & Hours

 While CAPS does not have a Psychiatrist on staff, Student Health Services (SHS) has a full-time psychiatrist.
 They offer psychiatric services, including evaluation and medication management, to all currently enrolled OSU students.
 Their services are fully funded through student health fees.
 For more information about psychiatric services you can call SHS at 541-737-9355 or visit the SHS web page.

 The EmWave Personal Stress Reliever is a biofeedback program that allows you to not only monitor your heart rate, it conditions you to manage your heart rhythm.
 The emWave’s immediate feedback may inspire you to make behavior and lifestyle changes.
-These units are available to OSU students for a two week loan.
+These units are currently unavailable due to COVID.
 Please call CAPS at 541-737-2131 for more information.

 Counseling is Confidential.
 In accordance with state and federal law as well as professional and ethical guidelines for mental health providers, we maintain confidential records of all contacts with clients.
 This means that no identifying information - written or otherwise - about your contact with CAPS will be disclosed to anyone outside CAPS without your written authorization.
 This includes academic departments, the registrar's office, student health services, and other campus entities; no one gets to know what you talk about (or even that you are coming here) unless you want them to know.
 There are some legal exceptions to this confidentiality; they rarely apply but we want you to know about them.
 If you are under the age of 18, please call for information about our confidentiality policy.